- Who can apply for Admission?

-High School Students: High school students currently enrolled in grades 9-12 may be eligible for advanced scholastic or vocational study courses that have been authorized on their High School Concurrent Enrollment Form.
+High School Students: High school students currently enrolled in grades 9-12 may be eligible for advanced scholastic or vocational study courses that have been authorized on their High School Dual Enrollment Form.
 See the High School Concurrent Enrollment Program Guidelines page for more information.

 International Students: International students with F-1 visas must follow special procedures outlined in the College Catalog and as regulated by their visa status.
 See the International Student Program for further information.